shtsoft/rspl/examples/hics.md

 Indeed, this is also not quite what we wanted to show.
 The idea is rather to show that rspl's stream processors can naturally incorporate demand-driven programming making them particularly useful to stream processing problems with demand-driven aspects.
 It might be that the hics implemented here is not the best possible example to do so but the best we could come up with as of yet which is real-world enough while still being focused on the `put`-construct of rspl.

+[^1]: Look at [Codata in Action](https://www.microsoft.com/en-us/research/uploads/prod/2020/01/CoDataInAction.pdf) for some more explanation on that term.
+[^2]: Also see the concept of monads which kind of subsumes foobar-passing-style.